27 August 2017

 I was very, very surprised!
 There were so many fabulous entries that I thought my top didn’t stand a chance.
 Some clever people had turned the top into a dress and others had used absolutely gorgeous fabrics with lovely trims, including ric-rac – my favourite!

 Winning was enough of a reward for me, I even forgot there were prizes!
 A years worth of sewing patterns, which equates to 12 patterns, 1 per month.
 There was a also a bag of trims and other goodies.
 Plus, I was invited to write a guest post on the Simplicity blog.
-I was also sent a badge which I am finally proudly displaying on my blog . . . just to the right there somewhere . . .
+I was also sent a badge which I was proudly displaying on my blog . . . until I moved my blog . . .